pepicrft/catalysis-framework/packages/website/docs/guide/why-gestaltjs.md

 we are the plumbers.

-Moreover,
-we are a framework that **builds for the long term.**
+**We are a framework that builds for the long term.**

 In a fast-paced world,
 where more frameworks favor short-term and somewhat clickbait-like and investors-backed experiences, it's becoming impossible for crafters to settle on a technology stack that can sustain their ideas over time.
-We are a slow-paced framework because **ideas need time to emerge and click**.
+**We slow down** to let ideas arise and click to form a long-term vision we can execute on.
+Shortcuts have no space in the project, and every new building block or idea is well architected and tested before being integrated with the rest of the framework.